-This course replaces the following course(s): DRAM3820 and DRAM3820.
-Students who have successfully completed DRAM3820 or DRAM3820 are not eligible to enrol in CAPA3820.
+This course replaces DRAM3820.
+If you have successfully completed DRAM3820 you cannot enrol in this course.

 Face to Face On Campus 1 hour(s) per Week for Full Term

 Face to Face On Campus 2 hour(s) per Week for Full Term